sjburwell/eeg_commander/README.md

 * Easy-to-implement Current Source Density transformation (http://psychophysiology.cpmc.columbia.edu/Software/CSDtoolbox/), see proc_CSD()

 # How to use:
-1. Add path to EEGLAB (strongly recommended to use version 14.1.1b or above, issues with pop_resample)
+1. Add MATLAB path to local copy of EEGLAB (strongly recommended to use version 14.1.1b or above, issues with pop_resample)
-2. Execute in the MATLAB terminal: >> eeglab;
+2. >> eeglab; %keeping EEGLAB GUI open is optional, to close, simply type "close;"
-2. Add the eeg_commander directory to one's MATLAB path
+2. Add MATLAB path to local copy of eeg_commander directory
-3. Execute in the MATLAB terminal: >> eeg_commander_startup;
+3. >> eeg_commander_startup;
 4. >> help eeg_commander;